marcorossi10/CarND-Behavioral-Cloning-P3/README.md

 * Test that the model successfully drives around track one without leaving the road
 * Summarize the results with a written report

-The Project
----
-The goals / steps of this project are the following:
-* Use the simulator to collect data of good driving behavior
-* Design, train and validate a model that predicts a steering angle from image data
-* Use the model to drive the vehicle autonomously around the first track in the simulator.
-The vehicle should remain on the road for an entire loop around the track.
-* Summarize the results with a written report

 ### Files Submitted & Code Quality

 #### 1. Submission includes all required files and can be used to run the simulator in autonomous mode